 Virtual dating can also allow us to spend much longer talking to and getting to know a potential love interest, than we might do when we meet people in person.
 Having lots of meaningful conversations with a potential partner at a distance can allow you more time to reflect, consider whether they are right for you, and avoid getting swept along and jumping into anything too quickly.

 If you’re currently unsure whether you’re ready to start dating again, then you might find it helpful to read our article; 8 questions to help you decide whether you’re ready to date again.
-Or if you want to find out more about how to stay safe while dating online, then check out our article here.
+Or check out our article if you want to find out more about how to stay safe while dating online.